 Only the black bear is known to exist in Rocky Mountain National Park.
 Its northern cousin, the grizzly bear, is no longer found in Colorado.
 Black bears make a point to avoid humans, so they are not often seen.

-Sighting a Black Bear
+Black Bear (Ursus americanus)

 If you see a black bear, stop and do not run.
 Stay calm and pick up small children.
 Make lots of noise, shouting and clapping your hands.
 Back away slowly.
-Stand tall, but if attacked, fight back.
+Stand tall, but if you are attacked, fight back.